Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

 \subsection{Ground Cost Approximation}

-Application-wise, the fact that the OT distance admits a customizable ground cost has been leveraged in many applications.
-Since we know that the OT cost is shaped by the structure of the ground cost $m$, we can control the transport plan by introducing an application-specific structure in $m$.
-For example in domain adaptation, we can bias similar (e.g. same-class) source domain points to be transported together to the target domain without splitting, e.g. using a submodular cost \cite{Alvarez-Melis2018StructuredTransport}.
+Application-wise, the fact that the OT distance admits a customizable ground cost has been \rtypo{leveraged in many applications.
+For example, in domain adaptation, we can bias similar (e.g., same-class) source domain points to be transported together to the target domain without}splitting, e.g., using a submodular cost \cite{Alvarez-Melis2018StructuredTransport}.
 Computationally, having a structured cost ( perhaps one that can be decomposed) can be leveraged to improve the execution time of OT.

 \textit{Structuring Ground Cost:} Enforcing a structure on the ground cost can be seen as an implicit way of reflecting that structure on the optimal plan.
-For example, using a cost of infinity (or a large default value) for the ground cost between 2 points guarantees that the final plan will have no transport between these 2 points.
-So a structural infinity in the cost matrix maps to a structural zero in the optimal plan which can be used to sparsify the optimal plan.
-This relationship between the cost and the plan can be exploited to speedup the OT computation reducing the memory and time requirement of the various algorithms.
-Relatedly, in applications that deal with a large number of samples (e.g. document and image retrieval) such that storing the pairwise distances $M_{i,j}$ for all $i$ and $j$ samples can be prohibitive, a useful structure that can be used is the \textit{ground cost saturation}.
-Specifically, we threshold the ground cost $M_{i,j} = M_{max}$ if $m \notin r$ where $r$ denotes the relative (nearest) samples.
-From a bi-partite graph matching (between the measures) perspective, this is equivalent to constraining edges connectivity and it can result in significant savings.
+For example, a structural infinity in the cost matrix maps to a structural zero in the optimal plan, which can be used to sparsify the optimal plan.
+This relationship between the cost and the plan can be exploited to speed up the OT computation, reducing the memory and time requirement of the various algorithms.
+Relatedly, in applications that deal with a large number of samples (e.g., document and image retrieval) such that storing the pairwise distances \marginpar{R3} \rtypo{$C_{i,j}$ for all $i$ and $j$ samples can be prohibitive, a useful structure that can be used is the \textit{ground cost saturation}.
+Specifically, we threshold the ground cost $C_{i,j} = C_{max}$ if $c \notin r$ where $r$ denotes}the relative (nearest) samples.
+From a bi-partite graph matching (between the measures) perspective, this is equivalent to constraining edge connectivity and can result in significant savings.
 The approach was used by \cite{WernerSpeedingEmbeddings} and \cite{PeleFastDistances} for speeding up document and image retrieval; respectively.
 In Multi-marginal OT (MOT), the structure of the cost tensors is exploited to speed up the computation.
-In sensor fusion and tracking, \cite{ElvanderMulti-marginalFusion} shows that the cost functions enjoy a structure that allows sequential decoupling, central decoupling or a combination of both.
+In sensor fusion and tracking, \cite{ElvanderMulti-marginalFusion} shows that the cost functions enjoy a structure that allows sequential decoupling, central decoupling, or a combination of both.
 Computing the Sinkhorn projections in these cases can be done efficiently \cite{Haasler2021MultimarginalProblem}.